iamjoncannon/nodeLOM/README.md

 4. Press 'script start' button in the Max device.
 This will spin up the socket.io server locally on port 8080.

-5. Expose the API to your Node:
+5. Expose the API to your Node process:

 ```Javascript
 const LOM = require("./LOM.js")